dmbarbour/wikilon/docs/AboutABC.md

 * ABC is **concatenative**.
 Composition of ABC functions is a simple concatenation of their programs.
 There is no sophisticated binding to perform, no headers or footers to manipulate.
 Conversely, decomposition is also straightforward, simply cutting programs apart at well defined fragments.

 * ABC is **streamable**.
-Unbounded programs can processed iteratively.
-Old code is forgotten even as new code is introduced.
-This supports soft, fluid metaphors involving streams of code gradually modifying objects in a context.
-Human actions can also be modeled as streams of code.

-* ABC is **incremental**.
-Between purely functional semantics, large value stowage, and serializability, caching is safe, efficient, and easy.
-Systematic caching and a few software patterns enables incremental computation, which is important for Awelon project's application models.
+There are no pointers or jumps within the bytecode.
+Unbounded programs can processed iteratively, with code being removed from memory after it has been processed.
+This supports metaphors of code as a stream, and use of streaming code to model actions over time.

 * ABC is amenable to **type checking** and static analysis at the bytecode level.
 This simplifies safe sharing and linking, and reduces the need for a staged workflows.
 We can feel confident and secure in widely distributing ABC.

+* ABC is **incremental**.
+Between purity, serializability, and stowage, support for caching is safe and efficient.
+Systematic caching - together with some simple software patterns involving stowage - enables incremental computation even for massive data structures.

+* ABC supports **symbolic structure** with named relationships, resources, and metadata.
+This is achieved in context of the [Awelon Object (AO)](AboutAO.md) structure-preserving link and evaluation model, and serves as a basis for RESTful [application models](ApplicationModel.md).

 ## The Bytecode